slamethendry/TinyRocket/README.md

 # Tiny Rocket

-A minimally styled theme for Astro.
+A starter theme for Astro.

 🧑‍🚀 Features: